ShanewalshGit/DataCentricProject/README.md

 # DataCentricProject

-This project is a **data-centric web application** built using JavaScript and MongoDB.
+This project was built for the **data-centric web application** module in ATU. built using JavaScript and MongoDB.
 It demonstrates database management and interaction through a web interface.

 ### Features:
 - Data access objects (DAOs) for handling MongoDB operations.